 - Don't feed too many treats: While a treat or two is nice, stay with your pets regular feeding routine to avoid upset tummies made worse by stress.

-- Try supplements: Consider providing an over-the-counter supplement for calming and anxiety.
-As always check with your vet before starting any supplements.
+- Try calming treats: Consider providing an over-the-counter supplement for calming and anxiety.
+As always, check with your vet before starting any supplements.

-- Power-Up an Anxiety-Reducing Play List: Music often works wonders to sooth an anxious pet.
-We have a custom playlist on Spotify that has been helpful to our own furry kids.
+- Play an anxiety-reducing playlist: Music often works wonders to soothe an anxious pet.
+We have a custom calming playlist on Spotify that’s been helpful to our own furry kids.

 - Don't scold, shame or punish if you do everything right and your pet still loses it.
 These behaviors are uncontrollable for a dog experiencing fear.
 Scolding them during this already stressful state only adds to intensity of the situation.Instead, reward them for positive behavior using training treats, like American Journey's Grain-Free Training Bits Dog Treats... or a good head scratch.